mbaumer/us_hep_funding/docs/_states/NY.md

 [Back to top](#top)
 ## NY-15 -- Rep. José E. Serrano (D) -- [Wikipedia](https://en.wikipedia.org/wiki/NY-15)
 ### Committees
-José E. Serrano is the #1 Republican on the House Appropriations Subcommittee on Commerce, Justice, and Science
+José E. Serrano is the #1 Democrat on the House Appropriations Subcommittee on Commerce, Justice, and Science

-José E. Serrano is the #4 Republican on the House Committee on Appropriations
+José E. Serrano is the #4 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```